omnia-salud/haywire/README.md

 # How to get it

-You can the development, minified and minified + gzipped releases in the [build folder](https://github.com/omnia-salud/haywire/tree/master/build).
+You can either fetch the latest release from the github [releases tab](https://github.com/omnia-salud/haywire/releases/) or download it directly from bower:

+`$> bower install haywire`

 ## Need help?